 Clean, Clean, CLEAN!

 Wash the windows, inside and out.
 Remove cobwebs inside and out.
 Re-caulk showers, tubs and sinks.
 Dust and polish all fixtures.
 Clean out the refrigerator, oven and microwave.
 Wax floors and sweep/vacuum daily.
 Bleach dirty grout in tiled floors and counters.
 Replace old worn-out rugs and hang new towels in the bathroom.
-After the initial heavy cleaning in preparation to sell your home, allow yourself 20 minutes every day to keep it up!
+After the initial heavy cleaning in preparation to sell your home, allow yourself some time every day to keep it up!